 Ideally, no. If in case your visa application is rejected, you might have to face heavy cancellation charges on your flight and hotel bookings.
 Instead, you can make temporary flight and hotel bookings.

-Travel Visa Bookings is a pioneer when it comes to making temporary bookings for your travel.
+Travel Visa Bookings is a pioneer when it comes to making temporary flight and hotel bookings for your travel.

 What are the costs of getting a Norway Schengen visa?